The-Kube-Way/openvpn/README.md

 ## Usage

-:warnning: This repo contains minimal documentation, so it is intended for advanced users who are familiar with OpenVPN.
+:warning: This repo contains minimal documentation, so it is intended for advanced users who are familiar with OpenVPN.

 See <docs/manifests.yaml>